iifawzi/Algorithms-and-Data-Structure/README.md

 ## Algorithms and Data Structure Problems Using Java, Python,JS.....
 #### a little progress every day adds up to big results!

-Note: All of this problems are solved by me, some of them are already tested while studying in coursera or while participating in contests.
+Note: All of these problems are solved by me, some of them are already tested while studying in coursera or while participating in contests.

 ## Warm Up Problems: